nbarbettini/little-aspnetcore-book/chapters/use-a-database/create-migration.md

 This creates a new migration called `AddItems` by examining any changes you've made to the context.

-> If you get an error like:
-> `No executable found matching command "dotnet-ef"`
-> Make sure you're in the right directory.
+> If you get an error like `No executable found matching command "dotnet-ef"`, make sure you're in the right directory.
 These commands must be run from the project root directory (where the `Program.cs` file is).

 If you open up the `Data/Migrations` directory, you'll see a few files:

 ![Multiple migrations](migrations.png)

-The first migration file (with a name like `00_CreateIdentitySchema.cs`) was created for you, and already applied to the database, by `dotnet new`.
-Your `AddItem` migration is prefixed with a timestamp when you create it.
+The first migration file (with a name like `00_CreateIdentitySchema.cs`) was created and applied for you way back when you ran `dotnet new`.
+Your new `AddItem` migration is prefixed with a timestamp when you create it.

-> Tip: You can see a list of migrations with `dotnet ef migrations list.
+> You can see a list of migrations with `dotnet ef migrations list`.

 If you open your migration file, you'll see two methods called `Up` and `Down`: